Azure/osdu-developer/docs/src/architecture.md

     This provides valuable insights into best practices and design considerations of azure workloads.

-**Cost Optimization** - Create a cost-effective solution while balancing security.

-**Security** - Enhance security within a development context, adhering to a zero trust model.

-**Operational Excellence** - Prioritize standards with automation to ensure efficient operations and robust monitoring.

 #### Desired State Configuration

 Bicep is a domain-specific language (DSL) for deploying Azure resources declaratively.
 It simplifies authoring ARM templates and allows you to define the desired state of your Infrastructure as Code (IaC).
 Azure Resource Manager (ARM) processes the Bicep file to ensure the Azure environment matches the defined desired state, correcting any drift through redeployment.